 One of the leading wedding photographers in Pittsburgh, Leeann Marie has created an exclusive brand that is family focused for the cosmopolitan bride.
 She’s a national speaker for WPPI, has been in business for 9 years, and has a background in Industrial Engineering giving her a unique perspective on photography and business.
 She relies heavily on systems in her business to accomplish all of her goals, and has been a ShootDotEdit happy photographer for seven years.
 She lives in the city of Pittsburgh with her husband and daughter.
 She loves looking out her back window into the firefly-lit woods, and enjoying a night out for sushi and drinks with friends.
 Learn more about Leeann on her website and Instagram account!

-Welcome to the Wedding Lighting Master Class!
-This is the first article in the series, which I hope will help you to learn some valuable techniques for perfectly managing and lighting the different scenarios you will be faced with on a wedding day.
+Welcome to the Wedding Lighting Masterclass!
+This is the first article in the series, which I hope will help you to learn some valuable techniques for perfectly managing and lighting the different photography scenarios that you will be faced with on a wedding day.

 A few notes about this course: